punit2310/Quiz-Web/README.md

 - Open Trivia Database: Provides the question data for the quiz.<br>
 - Rive Animation: for the interactive loading screen.<br>
 - Icons from Font Awesome for additional UL elements.
-- Open Trivia Database: Provides the question data for the quiz.<br>
-- Rive Animation: for the interactive loading screen.<br>
-- Icons from Font Awesome for additional UL elements.<br>